Eucalyptus kybeanensis - Kybean Mallee Ash

 - Origin: An uncommon mountain Eucalyptus from south-eastern Australis; Victoria and New South Wales

-Super quality 3 litre young stock ready now - really pleased with the way they have grown this year.
+Super quality 3 litre year 3 stock ready now - really pleased with the way they have grown this year.

 Eucalyptus kybeanensis is not available in 1 litre pots.